vijay-shankaranand/tp/docs/UserGuide.md

 Format: `help`

-### Adding a person: `add`
+### Adding a contact: `add_contact`

-Adds a person to JobFestGo.
+Adds a contact to JobFestGo.

-Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]…​`
+Format: `add_contact n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]…​`

-* A person can have any number of tags
+* A contact can have any number of tags
-* A person must have mandatory fields name, phone number, email and address
+* A contact must have mandatory fields name, phone number, email and address
 * Email should be in the appropriate (@xxx.com) format
 * Phone number should be in appropriate (8-digit numeric) format
 * Only tags from tags list can be used for tagging a person
-* A person cannot be added if their phone number already exists
+* A contact cannot be added if their phone number already exists
-* A person cannot be added if their name already exists
+* A contact cannot be added if their name already exists

 Examples:
-* `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01`
+* `add_contact n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01`
-* `add n/Betsy Crowe t/friend e/betsycrowe@example.com a/Newgate Prison p/1234567 t/criminal`
+* `add_contact n/Betsy Crowe t/friend e/betsycrowe@example.com a/Newgate Prison p/12345678 t/criminal`

-### Listing all persons : `list`
+### Listing all contacts : `view_contacts`

-Shows a list of all persons in JobFestGo.
+Shows a list of all contacts in JobFestGo.

-Format: `list`
+Format: `view_contacts`

-### Editing a person : `edit`
+### Editing a contact : `edit_contact`

-Edits an existing person in JobFestGo.
+Edits an existing contact in JobFestGo.

-Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]…​`
+Format: `edit_contact INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]…​`

-* Edits the person at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
+* Edits the contact at the specified `INDEX`.
+The index refers to the index number shown in the displayed contact list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
+* When editing tags, the existing tags of the contact will be removed i.e adding of tags is not cumulative.
-* You can remove all the person’s tags by typing `t/` without specifying any tags after it.
+* You can remove all the contact’s tags by typing `t/` without specifying any tags after it.

 Examples:
-*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
+*  `edit_contact 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st contact to be `91234567` and `johndoe@example.com` respectively.
-*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
+*  `edit_contact 2 n/Betsy Crower t/` Edits the name of the 2nd contact to be `Betsy Crower` and clears all existing tags.

-### Locating persons by name: `find`
+### Locating contacts by name: `find`

-Finds persons whose names contain any of the given keywords.
+Finds contacts whose names contain any of the given keywords.

 Format: `find KEYWORD [MORE_KEYWORDS]`